Strangford Lough: Name

-Ptolemy's Geography (2nd century AD) described a point called Ουινδεριος (Winderios, "pleasant river") which may have referred to Strangford Lough.
+The name Strangford comes from the Old Norse Strangfjörthr, meaning "strong fjord" or rather "fjord of the strong current".
+Originally it referred to the channel linking the lough to the sea, between the villages of Strangford and Portaferry, but it was extended to the lough as a whole from the 17th century onwards.
+The lough had previously been known as Lough Cone or Lough Coyne in English, from the Irish Loch Cuan ("lough of the harbours").

 Geology

-The loch was formed at the end of the last ice age and is generally under 10 m deep, but can reach 50 to 60 m in parts, generally the centre channel.
+The lough was formed at the end of the last ice age and is generally under 10 m deep, but can reach 50 to 60 m in parts, generally the centre channel.

 Flora

 Flowering plants

 Common cord-grass (Spartina anglica) C.E.
-Hubbard was introduced in the mid-1940s is now abundant.
+Hubbard, introduced in the mid-1940s, is now abundant.

 Algae

 Maerl is a calcareous deposit, in the main, of two species, of calcareous algae Phymatolithon calcareum and Lithothamnion glaciale which form free-living beds of unattached, branched corallines, living or dead, in Strangford Lough.

 The rocky and boulder shores toward the south of the lough are dominated by the seaweed knotted wrack Ascophyllum nodosum.
 The usual zonation of weeds on these shore is, at the top channel wrack (Pelvetia canaliculata (L.) Dcne. et Rhur.), followed by spiral wrack (Fucus spiralis L.), then knotted wrack (Ascophyllum nodosum (L.) Le Jol) with some admixture of bladder wrack (Fucus vesiculosus) L. and then serrated wrack (Fucus serratus L.) before coming to the low water kelps.